 Renewable Energy Resource Mapping

-This component will carry out a resource-mapping assessment of solar and wind capacity across the 10 participating PICs and PNG, incorporating phases 1 to 3 of the five phases of resource mapping being supported under the Energy Sector Management Assistance Program (ESMAP).
+This component will carry out a resource-mapping assessment of solar and wind capacity across the 12 participating PICs, incorporating phases 1 to 3 of the five phases of resource mapping being supported under the Energy Sector Management Assistance Program (ESMAP).

 The objective of this component is to enhance government, power utilities and private sector awareness and knowledge of the resource potential for renewable technologies (solar and wind), and to provide governments with a spatial planning framework to guide investment in the renewable energy sector.